SnickerdoodleLabs/protocol/documentation/sdql/README.md

 - `browsing_history`: access to the browsing history of the DW user
 - `gender`: access to the gender of the DW user
 - `social_discord`: access to information related to discord servers of the DW user
+- `social_discord`: access to information related to twitter accounts of the DW user
 - `url_visited_count`: accesses the number of times urls are visited by DW user
 - `chain_transactions`: accesses the transaction volume (in USD) and count by the DW user per chain
 - `url_visited_count`: access to the browsing history of the DW user